dftlibs/numgrid/README.rst

 Running also the longer tests::

-   cargo test --release -- --ignored
+   cargo test --release -- --ignored --nocapture

 Testing the Python layer::